eonfluxor/kron/README.md

 ### Why Kron?

-Creating a Timer requires a setup similar to this:
+Creating a reset-able Timer requires a setup similar to this:

 ```swift